yawara/boopa/README.md

 # boopa

+## WARNING

+**EARLY STAGE SOFTWARE: DO NOT USE THIS IN PRODUCTION.**

+This project is still in an early stage.
+Expect breaking changes, missing hardening, incomplete operational safeguards, and behavior that may change without notice.

 ![boopa](./boopa.png)

 `boopa` is a single-service network boot controller for a trusted office LAN.
 It serves boot assets over HTTP and TFTP, persists the currently selected distro, and exposes a small dashboard/API so a DHCP administrator can switch the active distro and read the DHCP values they must configure manually.